quieterkali/clojure-brave-true-reading-logs/chapter-three/resume.md

 It's an easy way to bind name to value from a collection passed to a function.

 #### Sequential destructuring
-This kinf of destructuring is perform on sequential datastructures.
+This kind of destructuring is perform on sequential datastructures: vectors and lists.

 ``` clojure
 (defn destructuring